Crow's Creative Method: The Three Steps Of Creation

 The best way to create the illusion that there are more features than you've actually made - which is one of your goals when creating a universe - is to jump to highly specific details.
 So don't refrain from asking about very particular things in your world, potentially even without having their foundations established.

 I look at the bullet points and chooses something at random.
 What do the orcs do with... the bones of animals, specifically the skulls, for instance?
-I don't want these people to be complete brutes like grey orcs are, but he does want their culture to be built around ideals of strength.
+I don't want these people to be complete brutes like grey orcs are, but I do want their culture to be built around ideals of strength.
 They could collect skulls as trophies of course, but he wants a more original idea as well.
 Maybe they dance or have theatres where they use skull - wonderful, a new direction for art!
-And even better, animal skulls could be used as symbols of qualities in theatres and beyond, like bravery or endurance being attributed to bears or wolves, for example.
+And even better, animal skulls could be used as symbols of qualities in theatres and beyond, like bravery or endurance being attributed to bears or wolves, for example.After some additions to the new lore, here's how the bullet point list looks:

 Orcish Nation